rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 but its size represents the number of strings in the column and its null mask represents the validity of each string.

-The strings column contains a single child column which is a non-nullable column of [`size_type`](#cudfsize_type) elements that indicates the offset to the beginning of each string in the dense data buffer of all characters.
+The strings column contains a single, non-nullable child column of offset elements that indicates the byte position offset to the beginning of each string in the dense data buffer of all characters.
 With this representation, `data[offsets[i]]` is the first character of string `i`, and the size of string `i` is given by `offsets[i+1] - offsets[i]`.
 The following image shows an example of this compound column representation of strings.